Nnamd1/SQL_Project/README.md

 ## Project Overview

-### Task 1: This consist of three unique queries in response to requests, in order to constitute the report called `Product Sales Information.`
+### Task 1: This consist of unique queries in response to requests, in order to constitute the report called `Product Sales Information.`
 Request: Retrieve information about the products with colour values except null, red, silver/black, white and list price between
 £75 and £750.
 Rename the column StandardCost to Price.
 Also, sort the results in descending order by list price.